sarthakm10/Angular-Learning-Project/README.md

 Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
 To use this command, you need to first add a package that implements end-to-end testing capabilities.

+## Learning
+    1. prefix in angular.json
+        "prefix" is used to define the prefix for component selectors It is a good practice to use a unique prefix to avoid conflicts with other libraries or components In this case, "robot-shop" is used as the prefix for the components in this project
+    2. assets in angular.json
+        "src/assets" this allows us to use images in the static content we can mention more folder here for our use